Divyansh-2003/OOPs-cpp/VIT SEM2/README.md

 9. C++ Program to Check Armstrong Number

-10.C++ Programs To Create Pyramid and Pattern
+10. C++ Programs To Create Pyramid and Pattern